2025-26 Advocacy

 What can PTA leaders & community members do in the face of the SPS budget deficit and lack of state & federal funding?

 We recommend this thoughtful opinion by Mark Epstein and Michael Dixon.
-It was published by the South Seattle Emerald last year, but the content is very relevant to our conversations happening today.
+It was published by the South Seattle Emerald last year, but the content is very relevant to conversations happening today.

 We also recommend Underfunded and Unsustainable a recent report on the education funding crisis from The League of Education Voters.
 The report contains findings from in-depth interviews with district superintendents from 28 Washington state school districts and a look at district staffing and spending data to help inform how we can respond and ensure that students are centered as we look to how we can emerge from this challenging time.